Bus Éireann on brink of nationwide strike in pay cuts dispute

-A nationwide bus strike by Bus Éireann staff is looking increasingly likely after unions said they would not attend talks on cutbacks which equate to a pay cuts of up to 30%.
+A nationwide bus strike by Bus Éireann staff is looking increasingly likely after unions said they would not attend talks on cutbacks which equate to a pay cuts of up to 30%, writes Stephen Rogers.

 The company has written to unions to say it will go out of business if decisive steps are not taken to address its cost base and inefficiencies.